Skip to content

 bash

-# Admin token (optional, enables cross-namespace publishing)
+# Admin token (optional, enables cross-namespace reads and publishes)

 ADMIN_TOKEN=your-secret-admin-token